Myanmar: Continuing the Fight against Corruption

 On the other hand, the Bribery Act 2010 of the United Kingdom covers bribery of private persons as well as public officials.
 It also has extraterritorial application.
 For example, the Bribery Act prohibits offering or accepting a bribe outside the United Kingdom provided that the offender has a close connection with the United Kingdom.
 Persons with a ‘close connection’ include British citizens and organisations incorporated in any part of the United Kingdom.
 Similarly, the Bribery Act’s corporate offence – which occurs when an organisation fails to prevent those performing services on its behalf from paying bribes – applies not only to organisations incorporated under UK law, but also to any other company carrying on a business, or part of a business, in the United Kingdom, regardless of where the act of bribery takes place.

 The fact that conduct may not constitute an offence under local law does not necessarily mean it is permitted under the FCPA or the Bribery Act.
-It is therefore important for foreign investors to be aware of any overseas anti-corruption laws that may apply to them, such as the FCPA and the Bribery Act.
+Although the domestic anti-corruption laws of Myanmar do not cover acts occurring outside Myanmar, these foreign laws generally apply to bribes extended by Myanmar citizens and companies in those jurisdictions, as well as corrupt acts committed in Myanmar by British and US citizens and companies.
+It is therefore important for foreign investors to be aware of any overseas anti-corruption laws that may apply to them, such as the FCPA and the Bribery Act (UK).

 While Myanmar has taken significant steps towards improving the investigative and enforcement mechanisms available to it in combating both public and private corruption in recent years, it is still imperative for foreign and local investors to take a proactive and cautious approach to ensure that they are minimising potential liabilities, both under domestic and foreign anti-corruption laws.

-Although the current legal framework in Myanmar does not mandate the establishment of a compliance programme, the formulation of comprehensive compliance training programmes is critical for good governance, and to ensure that company executives and employees are aware of the domestic and international legal obligations that they and the company have.
+Although the current legal framework in Myanmar does not mandate the establishment of a compliance programme – other than the guidelines laid down in the Myanmar Anti-Corruption Commission’s Notification No. 14/2018 discussed above, the formulation of comprehensive compliance training programmes is critical for good governance, and to ensure that company executives and employees are aware of the domestic and international legal obligations that they and the company have.
 This is particularly important in Myanmar where the anti-corruption regime is only in its early stages, where enforcement and interpretation is inconsistent, and where there may be cultural acceptance of some forms of impermissible behaviour.
 At the grassroots level, anti-corruption compliance policies should be made available in both Myanmar and English languages for ease of access.
 Companies are also encouraged to undertake annual assessments to identify the material risks faced, as well as host regular training programmes for internal stakeholders and employees.
 Important steps adopted at the preventive stages to prepare and implement compliance programmes may lessen the likelihood of future investigations, liabilities and expenditures.
 Similarly, stakeholders ought to understand the intrinsic relationship between corruption and money laundering and also seek to ensure a holistic application of the existing anti-money laundering provisions under the Anti-Money Laundering Law 2014 when playing their respective roles in combating corruption in Myanmar.